Antoeni/Personal-Projects/NixieTubeClock/Documentation.md

 After Completing the Schematic I then started with designing the PCB and placing them in the correct spots.
-![Image of unfinished PCB](Schematics&Pictures/PCBDesign.png)
+![Image of unfinished PCB](Schematics&Pictures/PCBDesign.png) Here is the raw PCB without traces or copper layers added.